Man arrested in fatal shooting of Migos rapper Takeoff

-HOUSTON, Texas (AP) – Police have arrested a 33-year-old man in the fatal shooting of rapper Takeoff, who was killed last month outside a bowling alley in Houston.
+HOUSTON (AP) — A 33-year-old man was arrested on a murder charge in the shooting of rapper Takeoff, who police on Friday said was an “innocent bystander” when he was struck by gunfire outside a Houston bowling alley.

-Houston police announced Friday that Patrick Xavier Clark has been charged with murder in connection with Takeoff’s death.
+Patrick Xavier Clark was taken into custody peacefully Thursday night, Houston Police Chief Troy Finner said.
+Clark’s arrest came one day after another man was charged in connection with the Nov.
+1 shooting, which authorities said followed a dispute over a dice game and wounded two other people.

+Clark was being held in jail Friday awaiting a bond hearing.
+Court records do not list an attorney who could speak for him, but indicate he was arrested as he was preparing to leave the country for Mexico.

 Born Kirsnick Khari Ball, Takeoff was the youngest member of Migos, the Grammy-nominated rap trio from suburban Atlanta that also featured his uncle Quavo and cousin Offset.

-The 28-year-old musician was one of three people police said were shot outside the downtown bowling alley around 2:30 a.m. on Nov.
-1, when a dispute erupted as about 40 people were leaving a private party at the alley.
-Police have said another man and a woman suffered non-life-threatening gunshot injuries during the shooting, in which at least two people opened fired.
+The 28-year-old musician was shot outside the downtown bowling alley at around 2:30 a.m., when police said a dispute erupted as more than 30 people were leaving a private party there.
+Police previously said another man and a woman suffered non-life-threatening gunshot injuries, and that at least two people opened fired.

-Houston Police Chief Troy Finner said the day after the shooting that Takeoff was “well respected,” and there was “no reason to believe he was involved in anything criminal at the time.”
+Police Sgt.
+Michael Burrow said during a Friday news conference that the gunfire followed a disagreement over a “lucrative” game of dice, but that Takeoff was not involved and was “an innocent bystander.”
+Finner said police do not know whether Clark was invited to the party or if he knew Takeoff.

+Every person on the scene left without talking to police, Burrow said.
+Some of those people have since been located by the authorities, who have also worked to piece together events with ballistics, video and audio recordings, according to Burrow.
+He said investigators are still trying to track down witnesses.

 Migos’ record label, Quality Control, mourned Takeoff’s death in a statement posted on Instagram that attributed it to “senseless violence.”